How did your latest work In a Good Time come about? Could you talk a little bit about the title?

 Good writers read— a lot.
 As Descartes noted, reading good books is “like a conversation with the finest minds of past centuries.”
 These conversations teach us much about how to think and communicate.
 As Ray Bradbury wrote in Fahrenheit 451, “You don’t have to burn books to destroy a culture.
 Just get people to stop reading them.”
 Writers help to keep the culture alive.

 Mark Sanders is a Nebraska native, born in Creighton and raised on the eastern rim of the Sandhills at Ord.
-Among his books of poetry, Landscapes, with Horses (2018) was awarded the 2019 Western Heritage “Wrangler” Award from the National Cowboy and Western Heritage Museum.
-His edited works include A Sandhills Reader: 30 Years of Great Writing from the Great Plains and The Weight of the Weather: Regarding the Poetry of Ted Kooser, both recipients of the Nebraska Book Award, in 2016 and 2018 respectively.
+His poetry books include In a Good Time (WSC Press, 2019) and Landscapes, with Horses (2018), which was awarded the 2019 Western Heritage “Wrangler” Award from the National Cowboy and Western Heritage Museum.
+His edited works include A Sandhills Reader: 30 Years of Great Writing from the Great Plains and The Weight of the Weather: Regarding the Poetry of Ted Kooser, both recipients of the Nebraska Book Award in 2016 and 2018, respectively.
 In 2007, he was awarded the Mildred Bennett Award for fostering Nebraska’s literary heritage.
 He has taught at schools and colleges in Nebraska, Missouri, Oklahoma, Idaho, and Texas.
-He is currently Associate Dean of the College of Liberal and Applied Arts at Stephen F. Austin State University at Nacogdoches, Texas, where he and his wife Kimberly Verhines operate a small farm.
+He is currently Associate Dean of the College of Liberal and Applied Arts at Stephen F. Austin State University at Nacogdoches, Texas, where he and his wife, Kimberly Verhines, operate a small farm.